Haitian independence debt: Aftermath

-The New York Times reported the payments cost Haiti much of its development potential, removing about $21 to $115 billion of growth from Haiti (about one to eight times the nation's total economy) over two centuries, according to calculations conducted by fifteen prominent economists.
-Haiti could potentially have experienced a level of development on par with neighboring Caribbean island nations that gained independence in the early 19th century, such as the Dominican Republic and Jamaica.
+A 2022 analysis by The New York Times reported that the payments cost Haiti much of its development potential.
+They said that it may have removed between $21 to $115 billion of growth from Haiti over two centuries, according to calculations conducted by fifteen prominent economists.
+They noted that this number is roughly about one to eight times the nation's GDP in 2022.
+(Note: For comparison, Haiti's nominal GDP in 2020 stood at 14.508 billion USD.)
+The analysis noted that Haiti could potentially have experienced a level of development similar to neighboring Caribbean island nations that gained independence in the early 19th century, such as the Dominican Republic and Jamaica.

 The history of Haiti's indemnity is not taught as part of education in France.
 Aristocratic French families have largely forgotten that their families benefited from the debt payments of Haiti.
 President of France François Hollande would eventually describe the money paid by Haiti to France as "the ransom of independence" and in 2016, the Parliament of France repealed the 1825 ordinance in a symbolic gesture.

 In 2025, France created a commission to study the impact of the debt France imposed on Haiti.